Skip to content

 International Students Who Need a Student Visa

-To meet the on-campus requirement, you study with us in the summer.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School to complete the three-week capstone.
+To meet the on-campus requirement, you choose the Standard option, to study with us in the summer.
+You can easily request an I-20 for the F-1 student visa through Harvard Summer School to complete the 3-week capstone.
 For more information, see the International Student Study Options page.

 Admissions and Getting Started